sothawo/taboo/service/README.md

 gets all bookmarks that have any of the given tags, tag parameter can be used multiple times

-#### _GET /taboo/bookmarks?title=t
+#### _GET /taboo/bookmarks?search=s

 gets all bookmarks where the title contains the given string.

-The URL allows for tags AND a title search, but at the moment only one of these is used.
-When tags are sent, these are searched, only when no tags are sent, then the title is considered.
+**when tags and a search string are specified both the tags and the search criteria must match**

 #### _POST /taboo/bookmarks_